 The attribute is not supported or relevant to

-or input types that are already not mutable, such as checkbox and radio or cannot, by definition, start with a value, such as the file input type. range and color, as both have default values.
+<select>or input types that are already not mutable, such as checkbox and radio or cannot, by definition, start with a value, such as the file input type. range and color, as both have default values.
 It is also not supported on hidden as it can not be expected that a user to fill out a form that is hidden.
-Nor is it supported on any of the button types, includingimage
+Nor is it supported on any of the button types, includingimage.

 When up against this set of requirements, maybe there's a better away to solve the problem.